michael-spengler/distributed-ledger-technology-hands-on-lecture/blockchain-and-defi-basics/blockchain-basics.md

 ### No Fake Democracy
 As [direct democracies](https://democracy.earth/) become more and more simple to implement and maintain due to decentralization in general, it will be increasingly difficult to become and stay a dictator or a bunch of corrupt politicians.

+### Simple Incentive Engineering
+For smart contract developers it is easy to implement simple and fair incentive systems ...

 ## How did this Become Reality?